Avid

 the time.

-Apple currently has three NLE products:
+Apple currently has two NLE products:

-iMovie HD -
+iMovie -

 This incredible little program allows you to do broadcast